dtcenter/METplus/docs/Users_Guide/appendixA.rst

 requirements for METplus (including use cases), MET Python Embedding, METcalcpy, METplotpy, and METdataio.

-.. note:: Many of the Python packages listed below are OPTIONAL and not required.
+.. note:: Many of the Python packages listed below are **OPTIONAL** and not required.

-For information regarding the Python package requirements for each of the METplus components, please see the documentation for the desired METplus component listed below.
+For information regarding the Python package requirements for each of the METplus components, see the documentation links below for the desired METplus component.
 Please note that the documentation for the METplus Use Cases lists the required Python packages in the individual Use Cases documentation.